JAntonioRosales/CE888---Data-Science-Project/project/code/README.md

 # Code

-The exploration and preprocessing for each dataset was done in Jupyter Notebooks through Google Colab.

-You can find the notebooks in this folder.
+You have found the Jupyter Notebooks I used to explore and preprocessing each dataset!

-To use them simply click them, and then click the "Open in Colab" button, at the top left corner.
+I used Google Colab to edit these files.
+To use them simply click open them and then click the "Open in Colab" button, at the top left corner.

 Each notebook contains three sections:
 1. Description